From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Fine-Grained Visual Perception Analysis

-\begin{example}[LLM capability exploration] \textbf{Question}: Please describe the arrangement and relative position of the legend in this chart: Is it arranged horizontally, vertically, or in a grid?
+\textbf{Question}: Please describe the arrangement and relative position of the legend in this chart: Is it arranged horizontally, vertically, or in a grid?
 Which side of the main graph is it located on (top, bottom, left, right, or embedded within)?

 \textbf{Figure}:

 \begin{correctanswer} \textbf{Answer:} Horizontally(N*1); Lower right; \end{correctanswer}

 \begin{wronganswer} \textbf{Doubao-1.5-thinking-vision-pro:} Horizontally(N*1); Upper right; \end{wronganswer}